 And apparently, one in five faculty jobs for colleges require some kind of DEI statement.

-Now, I've got a refrain for you.
+Now, I've got a reframe for you.

-So I mentioned this before, but I've got a better way to say it, which is, you know how there was racism, of course.
+So, I mentioned this before, but I've got a better way to say it, which is, you know, how there was racism, of course.

 We all know that racism is real and happened as part of our history.